 Sims Recycling Solutions and Global Electronic Recycling (GER) handle our electronic waste from Mexico.
 GER is an ISO 9001, ISO 14001 and R2/RIOSTM Certified Electronics Recycler.
-Our recyclers processed more than 6,000 metric tons of electronic waste on behalf of Lexmark in the United States, Canada, Mexico, Europe and Asia Pacific in 2020.
+Our recyclers processed over 4,500 metric tons of electronic waste on behalf of Lexmark in the United States, Canada, Mexico, Latin America, Europe and Asia Pacific in 2021.